-Remember that the first 4 months or so are some of the most important months in terms of your puppy learning and developing its own personality.
+Remember that the first 4 months or so are some of the most important months in your puppy learning and developing its own personality.
 This is the best time for them to socialise *and not just down the park.
 The perfect time to meet new people, new animals and; learn about the world – just like a baby.

-Without this initial bonding and being introduced to new things in a controlled manner the chances of them becoming unpredictable increases and will need much more specialist work from a behaviourist to become a good-natured citizen.
+Without this initial bonding and being introduced to new things in a controlled manner, the chances of them becoming unpredictable increases and will need much more specialist work from a behaviourist to become a good-natured citizen.

-As a dog walker, I am often asked should I take them to dog training classes or simply do t myself.
+As a dog walker, I am often asked should I take them to dog training classes or do it myself.
 My view is that whilst socialising in the park helps to teach them good manners and how to socialise and behave, it is important to attend puppy classes run by a good trainer – remember a badly run puppy class is worst than no class at all.

 So why should I attend puppy Classes?

 Puppy classes are like sending your child to life school and teaches them lifelong lessons.
 They help teach your dog manners and how to become a good citizen by providing the training and socialising they need.
-As well as helping your puppy become a good citizen they also provide a good opportunity for you and your dog to perform lifelong bonds
+As well as helping your puppy become a good citizen, they also provide a good opportunity for you and your dog to perform lifelong bonds.

-Another advantage of going to well-run puppy schools is that you will feel more confident in being able to train your dog properly and prevent them from jumping up at people play-biting your hands, pulling on a lead and generally being a hooligan
+Another advantage of going to well-run puppy schools is that you will feel more confident in being able to train your dog properly and prevent them from jumping up at people play-biting your hands, pulling on a lead and generally being a hooligan.

 Dog Training is great for helping with dog etiquette and

 This is probably the most important and biggest part of joining a puppy class.
 Your puppy will get exposed to other dogs’ and stranger as well as help them to bond with you.
-Many puppy classes will also have people dress up in strange clothing. ride a skateboard or scooter etc so they do not feel as scared when they come across them outside.
+Many puppy classes will also have people dress up in strange clothing.
+Ride a skateboard or scooter etc. so they do not feel as scared when they come across them outside.
 This vital socialisation also helps them be less aggressive to strangers and other dogs.
-Overall, the socialisation part of the puppy class helps them become a calm and relaxed citizen
+Overall, the socialisation part of the puppy class helps them become a calm and relaxed citizen.

 One of the other important things that your puppy will learn is not to jump up people.
 People, even dog owners, don’t like dogs jumping up them especially if they are dressed for work or going out somewhere.
 Jumping up is one of the common reasons people don’t enjoy their dog walks.
 These puppy classes well help you combat it.

 This is another very important command for your dog to learn as a poor recall can lead to all sorts of problems and make your walk very stressful.
 Many people live with a dog that has poor recall because they never went to classes or they did and just never put the work in and people wont to walk your dog.
-This is important when around other dogs wild animals and picnics etc
+This is important when around other dogs wild animals and picnics etc.

 As previously mentioned attending puppy schools regularly will help you become more confident and be able to take away tips and tricks to teach the appropriate behaviour on walks such as sit-stay wait (Stay and wait are different)

 No, I don’t mean you go around the neighbourhood and get your dog to break in and take all things shiny (leave that to the magpies).
 This is essentially how to house train your dog the best way.
-Trying to house train your dog without support is not an easy task
+Trying to house train your dog without support is not an easy task.

 Crate training not only limits what damage he can do when your back is turned but will also keep him out of trouble at night.
-The advantage of Crate training means your puppy has somewhere that your puppy can feel safe and secure when thunder or fireworks are around
+The advantage of Crate training means your puppy has somewhere that your puppy can feel safe and secure when thunder or fireworks are around.

 Dealing with Problems:

-Many problems can be squashed before they begin as the trainer is on hand to help with bad behaviours such as acting up or aggression.
-It also means that you will be more confident and learn how to handle such problems in the correct way on a long term scale so your life contract with each other is a happy one
+Many problems can be squashed before they begin as the trainer is on hand to help with bad behaviours, such as acting up or aggression.
+It also means that you will be more confident and learn how to handle such problems in the correct way on a long term scale, so your life contract with each other is a happy one.

-Remember, that training is a full-time contract that you make with your dog and not just for an hour on Wednesdays evening or Sunday afternoon It needs to be constant with you, your family members and any dog walker you may choose to walk your dog using the same methods and hand signals
+Remember, that training is a full-time contract that you make with your dog and not just for an hour on Wednesdays evening, or Sunday afternoon It needs to be constant with you, your family members and any dog walker you may choose to walk your dog using the same methods and hand signals.

 How old should my puppy be to attend puppy classes?